Abortion in California: Judicial history

 CPCs and the Pacific Justice Institute filed lawsuits challenging the constitutionality of the Reproductive FACT Act.
 The CPCs asserted that the law's requirements constituted compelled speech in violation of their rights to freedom of speech and free exercise of religion under the First Amendment.
 Among these was a lawsuit filed in the U.S. District Court for the Southern District of California by the National Institute of Family and Life Advocates (NIFLA) who represented over 100 CPCs in California.
 NIFLA sought a preliminary injunction to prevent the Reproductive FACT Act from coming into force on January 1, 2016, while the lawsuit continued.
 The Court denied the motion for a preliminary injunction in February 2016.
 NIFLA appealed from the denial of the preliminary injunction to the U.S. Court of Appeals for the Ninth Circuit in June 2016, which affirmed the judgment of the District Court in a unanimous decision authored by Judge Dorothy W. Nelson, joined by Judges A. Wallace Tashima and John B. Owens.
 After granting certioari as to the free speech question, in a controversial 5-4 opinion along ideological lines, the US Supreme Court reversed, holding that the FACT Act violated the Free Speech Clause of the First Amendment.

+In September 2024, the state of California sued a Catholic hospital in Eureka for refusing to provide emergency abortions.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by 29, going from 583 in 1982 to 554 in 1992.
 In the period between 1992 and 1996, the state ranked first in the loss of number of abortion clinics, losing 62 to have a total of 492 in 1996.
-In 2008, the states with the most providers were California with 522 and New York with 249.
+In 2008, the states with the most providers were California, with 522, and New York, with 249.
 In 2014, there were 152 abortion clinics in the state.
 In 2014, 43% of the counties in the state did not have an abortion clinic.
 That year, 5% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there were 114 Planned Parenthood clinics in the state.
 In 2017, there were 110 Planned Parenthood clinics, of which 93 offered abortion services, in a state with a population of 9,384,526 women aged 15–49.